JonnyCardosi/Battleship/README.md

 # Battleship
-A simple version of the classic Battleship game.
+A simple Java version of the classic Battleship game